Metehan120/Oxidalloc/README.md

 ## Known Issues

 * When Firefox/Firefox-based browsers starting, UI not loading correctly
-* There's no real Trim to OS logic **yet**, will be added soon
-* Extremely high memory usage when using Rust Analyzer is no full OS-level trimming logic implemented yet — only partial or debug-only trimming is active.
+* Extremely high memory usage when using Rust Analyzer.
 * May crash some APPS

 ## License